culturesofknowledge/emplaces/design/README.md

 **Source:** Generated

-A simple means to represent the canonical URI as an academic citation, in several standard formats and copy it for reuse.
+A simple means to represent the canonical URI as an academic citation, in several standard formats and copy it on mouseclick for reuse.

+## Permanent URI

+**Priority:** Required

+**Source:** Generated

+This should be a short form permanent URI based on the custom domain for EM Places (e.g. emplaces.info).
+It should be accompanied by a button allowing the URI to be copied to the clipboard on mouseclick.

 ## Name Attestations